-Monique will take on the care of our Class 1/2 students in 2017, and deliver the Main Lesson every morning as well as some specialist and practice lessons.
+Monique will take on the care of our Class 3/4 students in 2019, and deliver the Main Lesson, as well as some specialist and practice lessons.
 Monique is passionate about Steiner Education and has a long association with the School having been instrumental in forming Rainbow Garden Steiner Playgroup.
 Monique undertook Steiner Teacher training with Jean Hearn in 2006, and subsequently completed her teacher qualifications.
 From her teaching positions in Broome (WA) Monique has experience teaching composites and tailoring learning to a diverse range of children.
-She has specialized knowledge in literacy and learning support.
-Most recently, she has worked with professionalism and dedication to develop the learning support program at Waverley Primary School.
-Monique is passionate about developing Steiner Education in Launceston and has supported our school in 2016 in a voluntary capacity as Secretary of the School Council.
+She has specialised knowledge in literacy and learning support.
+Previously, she worked with professionalism and dedication to develop the learning support program at Waverley Primary School.
+Monique is passionate about developing Steiner Education in Launceston and supported our school in 2016 in a voluntary capacity as Secretary of the School Council.

 Lynda Wood: Class Teacher - Specialist